Schuh1337/Discord-MultiTool/README.md

 Update 27 - 25.10.24
-* Additional checking for Messages in 'Message Deleter'
-* ?: Message Deleter will delete more types of your messages
+* Additional checking for Messages in 'Message Deleter' ⮡&nbsp;&nbsp; Means: Message Deleter will delete more types of your Messages

 Update 26 - 01.10.24
 * Added discordapp.com to regex for Webhook Validation 🤑